sreehari/mongoid_socializer_actions/Readme.md

       include Mongoid::Likeable
     end

-You can now like objects like this:
+You can now like, unlike objects like this:

     user = User.create
     photo = Photo.create

     user.like(photo)

+    user.unlike(photo)

 You can query for likes like that: